status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

-# Setting up a systemd service
+# Set up a systemd service

-This guide will take you through how to set up a `systemd` service for your beacon node.
+This page will take you through how to set up a `systemd` service for your beacon node.
 > [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/) is a service manager designed specifically for Linux.
 There is no port to Mac OS.

 ## Prerequisites